 - mess with the law of supply and demand

 - discouraging investment in both alternative energy and fossil fuel exploration

 - are an inefficient means to alleviate energy poverty

 - high fiscal cost for the government.

-For example, the subsidies of renewables made energy much more expensive and energy poverty is on the increase.
+For example, the subsidies of renewables made energy much more expensive and energy poverty are on the increase.
 This is only the beginning.
-In 2012 the Minister froze the energy prices, so power companies could not charge more to the costumer.
+In 2012, our Minister of Economy froze the energy prices, so power companies could not charge more to the costumer.
 They did swallow all the extra costs themselves.
 Until now.
 But this will be undone next year and the expectation is that prices will then rise with 30% to compensate for the loss these companies had since the rule was introduced.
 If the price increase until 2012 already had a negative effect, then wait until the prices are free again and power companies are starting to recuperate what they had to pay until now.

 In the meanwhile the benefits end up going mostly to the richest citizens.
 In our little country it went to those who could free up the money to invest in renewables and harvest the subsidies.

 No doubt that it messes with the law of supply and demand.
-Subsidies on renewables made other forms of power generation uneconomically, therefor nobody wanted to do necessary investments in replacing old power stations that should be taken out of use.
-This meant that the most needed new fast cycling gas turbines (needed to counteract the intermittent nature of the renewables) wouldn’t be build and our country stayed with its outdated power stations.
-Which meant a danger to our power supply in the near future and, this somehow seemed to come as a surprise, more emissions… In the end they will be build eventually, but it was a long road to get there and there was a lot of resistance.
-Yet, they had no other choice.
+Subsididizing renewables makes other forms of power generation uneconomically, therefor nobody wants to do necessary investments in replacing old power stations that should be taken out of use.
+This means that the most needed new fast cycling gas turbines (needed to counteract the intermittent nature of the renewables) wouldn’t be build and our country stays with its outdated power stations.
+Which meant a danger to our power supply in the near future and, this somehow seemed to come as a surprise, more emissions… In the end they will be build eventually, but it would be a long road to get there and there would be a lot of resistance.
+Yet, they would not have other choices.
 The power generation infrastructure is old and there is a desperate need for new plants to replace older ones.